-Chef Michael from True Food will be talking to the audience about how to incorporate ancient grains into cooking, substituting traditional starches and meats with farro, quinoa, etc. The audience will be forming quinoa patties and then will be able to taste a finished product.
+Chef Michael from True Food taught the audience how to incorporate ancient grains into cooking, substituting traditional starches and meats with farro, quinoa, etc. The audience formed quinoa patties and then was able to taste the finished product.

 Chef Michael Sullivan, True Food

-Kendall College Faculty Member Chef Peggy Ryan will teach the audience how simple it is to make your own cheese at home with simple ingredients and minimal kitchen tools.
+Kendall College Faculty Member, Chef Peggy Ryan, taught the audience how simple it is to make your own cheese at home with simple ingredients and minimal kitchen tools.

 Chef Peggy Ryan, Instructor & Faculty Member, Kendall College

-Chef Jesse Roque from Never Blue will demonstrate how to pickle meat and fruit.
-Audience members will learn to make a rough chop pate.
+Chef Jesse Roque from Never Blue demonstrated how to pickle meat and fruit.
+Audience members learned how to make a rough chop pate.

 Chef Jesse Roque, Never Blue

-Ricardo Jarquin from Travelle Kitchen + Bar will teach the Audience how to make a Filipino style ceviche made with traditional Filipino ingredients and flavors.
+Ricardo Jarquin from Travelle Kitchen + Bar showed the audience how to make a Filipino style ceviche made with traditional Filipino ingredients and flavors.

 Ricardo Jarquin, Travelle Kitchen + Bar

-Audience members will learn from famed food photographer Huge Galdones of Galdones Photography, the best strategies for photographing food for social media.
+Audience members learned from famed food photographer Huge Galdones of Galdones Photography, the best strategies for photographing food for social media.

 Huge Galdones, Galdones Photography

-Chef Bill Kim from BellyQ will introduce the audience to Asian spices while demonstrating how to make Asian Al Pastor.
-The audience will work under Chef's instruction in building their own dish and get to taste, smell and see texture of the different ingredients used in the dish.
+Chef Bill Kim from BellyQ introduced the audience to Asian spices while demonstrating how to make Asian Al Pastor.
+The audience worked under Chef's instruction in building their own dish and were able to taste, smell and see texture of the different ingredients used in the dish.

 Chef Bill Kim, Executive Chef & Owner, BellyQ

-Audience will watch Chef Todd from Orchids at Palm Court make typical household condiments from scratch and get to make one of their own as well!
+The audience watched Chef Todd from Orchids at Palm Court make typical household condiments from scratch and even made one of their own!

 Chef Todd Kelly, Executive Chef, Orchids at Palm Court

-James Lintelmann from Baptiste & Bottle will teach the audience how to make traditional Gyoza Japanese dumplings and educate them on different folding techniques used by various chefs.
+James Lintelmann from Baptiste & Bottle taught the audience how to make traditional Gyoza Japanese dumplings and educated them on different folding techniques used by various chefs.

 Chef James Lintelmann, Executive Chef, Baptiste & Bottle

-Chocolate shows off its savory, sassy AND sweet side in this delectable class featuring craveable dark chocolate recipes from Chef Bev Shaffer.
-(NOTE: The first 25 attendees will receive a copy of Bev Shaffer's first cookbook, No Reservations Required.)
+Chocolate showed off its savory, sassy AND sweet side in this delectable class featuring craveable dark chocolate recipes from Chef Bev Shaffer.

 Chef Bev Shaffer, Chef, Vitamix